cloudflare/cloudflare-docs/content/fundamentals/notifications/notification-available.md

 **What should you do if you receive one?**

-You need to advertise your IP prefixes to enable Magic Transit.
+If you do not have auto advertisement enabled, you need to advertise your IP prefixes to enable Magic Transit.
 For more information, see [Dynamic advertisement](/byoip/about/dynamic-advertisement/).

 </div>
 </details>

+## Origin Monitoring

 <details>
 <summary>Origin Error Rate Alert</summary>